 That was one thing my mentor left me and if it went over your head, then great I’m not alone.
 When he first said it I was completely confused.
 What the hell does a cake have to do with this?
 Sugary syntax?
 What does all this mean?
-Well those three responses signify my mentality far to good.
+Well, those three responses signify my mentality far too good.
 The “sugar” is what makes the cake sweet, so what makes the cake itself?
 I knew syntax but I didn’t know the concepts and thinking.
 Knowing how to write code is not enough.
-You have to learn how to think about the code, and other theoretical approaches towards developing anything.
+You have to learn how to think about the code and other theoretical approaches towards developing anything.

 I for the longest of time would copy and paste code, or play around until I got the behavior right.
 I wouldn’t follow a pattern, I didn’t care about safety or optimization.
 I just wanted my code to do what I wanted to do.

 “The way I developed anything was childish.
 I have to grow up.”

 So, the quest was on to do whatever it took to start thinking like a high-level developer.
 To start to break down everything and seek to understand before allowing my code to be understood.
 To practice common patterns and clean up my code or at least develop a sound structure.
 It was a great decision to take on that advice and figure out how to make any cake.
 But then I ran into another problem.
 It’s hard as hell to think about coding.
 I honestly rather copy and paste, to just explore and mess around until it’s right.